Here you can find our full rules. Use the menu below to jump to:

-1. The Orwell Prize is awarded annually in the spring, recognising work published in the calendar year preceding the year in which the Award is made.
-For example, the Prize awarded in May 2014 (the 2014 Prize) recognises work first published between 1st January and 31st December 2013.
+1. The Orwell Prize is awarded annually in the summer, recognising work published in the calendar year preceding the year in which the Award is made.
+For example, the Prize awarded in July 2018 (the 2018 Prize) recognises work first published between 1st January and 31st December 2017.

 2. It is named in memory of George Orwell, the British journalist, novelist and essayist.

 3. The Orwell Prize aims to encourage good writing and thinking about politics.
 The winning entries should strive to meet Orwell’s own ambition ‘to make political writing into an art’.
 They should be of equal excellence in style and content – the writing must be both political and artful – and live up to the Values of the Orwell Prize.

 4. ‘Political’ is defined in the broadest sense, including (but not limited to) entries addressing political, social, cultural, moral and historical subjects.

 5. Entries may be fiction or non-fiction and must be first published in the UK or Ireland.
 Unfortunately, we do not currently accept works in translation, or poetry.